An inexact $q$-order regularized proximal Newton method for nonconvex composite optimization: Numerical experiments

 where $\omega_i\in[0,1]$ with $\sum_{i=1}^4\omega_i=1$ are the investor's preference levels corresponding to the four moments, and $\Delta=\{x\in\mathbb{R}_{+}^n\ |\ \sum_{i=1}^nx_i=1\}$ denotes the feasible set of portfolio weights.
 Here, $E,V,S,K$ represent four moments of the portfolio, and for their definitions and gradient and Hessian computation formulas, please refer to \cite{Zhou21}.

 We choose the weekly returns $R\in\mathbb{R}^{N\times T}$ of NASDAQ100 index during the period 26/08/2022-25/08/2023 as the test dataset, where $N$ is the total number of stocks and $T$ is the number of weeks during the selected period.
-The test data is obtained by the following two steps: {\bf(1)} randomly select $n\le N$ stocks from the dataset and compute the return rate of each selected stock via $\xi_{it}=100[\log(R_{i,t+1})-\log(R_{i,t})]$ for $t=1,\ldots,T\!-1$; {\bf(2)} compute four sample moments of the selected $n$ stocks via return rate with $(\omega_1,\omega_2,\omega_3,\omega_4)=(0.29,0.21,0.4,0.1)$ as in \cite{Dihn11}.
-We choose $x^0=\frac{1}{n}(1,1,\ldots,1)^{\top}$ as the starting point.
-By Figure \ref{fig_rate} (b), we choose $q$-regPNT for $q=2.3$ to solve this class of nonconvex composite problems.
-Table \ref{table_portfolio} reports the numerical results of two solvers.
-We see that $q$-regPNT for $q=2.3$ is significantly superior to ZeroFPR in terms of running time, and yields the comparable objective values and a little better KKT residuals for all test examples.
-For this class of problems, computing the values of $f$ and its gradient $\nabla\!f$ is expensive.
-The time difference in Table \ref{table_portfolio} implies that Algorithm \ref{qregPNT} requires calling less objective and gradient values.
+The test data is obtained by the following two steps: {\bf(1)} randomly select $n\le N$ stocks from the dataset and compute the return rate of each selected stock via $\xi_{it}=100[\log(R_{i,t+1})-\log(R_{i,t})]$ for $t=1,2,\ldots,T\!-\!1$; {\bf(2)} compute four sample moments of the selected $n$ stocks as in \cite{Dihn11} by using the return rate and the weight vector $(\omega_1,\omega_2,\omega_3,\omega_4)=(0.29,0.21,0.4,0.1)$.
+Table \ref{table_portfolio} reports the numerical results of three solvers with the stopping accuracy $\epsilon=10^{-5}$ and the starting point $x^0=\frac{1}{n}(1,1,\ldots,1)^{\top}$.
+We see that the CR method is significantly superior to ZeroFPR in terms of running time, and it returns the comparable objective values and a little better KKT residuals for all test examples.
+For this class of problems, the computation of function and gradient values of $f$ is expensive.
+The time difference between CR method and ZeroFPR is attributed to the fact that Algorithm \ref{qregPNT} needs fewer calls of function and gradient values of $f$.
+Our CR method has the comparable performance with IRPNM except that the former needs a little fewer iterations and returns a little better objective values.
+For this class of test problems, IRPNM with the default setting exhibits poor numerical performance, failing to return a solution with the desired accuracy within the maximum number of iterations.
+The results of IRPNM in Table \ref{table_portfolio} are obtained by modifying IRPNM with a tighter approximation as suggested in \cite[Section 4.2]{LiuPanWY22} to construct the subproblem as well as choosing the initial penalty parameter of dALMSN again.